Dele Alli injury: Tottenham star ruled out until March with hamstring problem | Goal.com

 "Dele will now undergo a period of rehabilitation with our medical staff, with the expectation of returning to training in early March."

-The former MK Dons midfielder now miss at least eight fixtures across four competitions over the next six weeks.
+The former MK Dons midfielder now misses at least eight fixtures across four competitions over the next six weeks.

+The 22-year-old will miss the Carabao Cup final on February 24 should Tottenham progress past Chelsea in the semi-final second leg at Stamford Bridge on Thursday.

+He will also miss the first leg of Tottenham’s Champions League last-16 tie against Borussia Dortmund on February 13.
+There is also an FA Cup fourth round trip to Crystal Palace and up to five Premier League fixtures.

 More to follow.